 CAST AI automates pod scaling settings to help companies avoid overprovisioning their infrastructures.

-The Horizontal Pod Autoscaler calculates the optimal number of necessary pod instances based on business KPIs.
+The autoscaler calculates the optimal number of necessary pod instances based on business KPIs.
 If there is no work to be done, the feature gradually reduces the replica count of your pods until it reaches 0 and then removes all pods.

 CAST AI also ensures that the number of nodes in use always matches the application’s needs, scaling nodes up and down automatically.

 CAST AI automatically pauses and resumes clusters formed inside the platform so that teams avoid paying for resources they don’t use.